 Clinical Studies in patients with nerve entrapments

-In another line of research, I am investigating the therapeutic mechanisms of physiotherapeutic interventions.
-In a systematic review, I highlighted that some of the therapeutic effects of passive cervical joint mobilisations can be attributed to a central nervous system component.
+In a second line of clinical research, I am investigating potential management strategies for patients with entrapment neurophathies.
+Our work aims to better understand the therapeutic mechanisms of physiotherapeutic interventions.
+In a systematic review, I highlighted that some of the therapeutic effects of passive cervical joint mobilisations can be attributed to a central nervous system component (see paradigm shift).
 I also demonstrated that a likely therapeutic effect of nerve and tendon gliding exercises is a reduction of intraneural swelling.
 Given my findings of local and remote intraneural inflammation in the animal model, such therapeutic mechanisms would be an important conservative treatment avenue for patients with entrapment syndromes.
+We have just recently completed a large randomised clinical trial investigating whether education, splinting and nerve and tendon gliding exercises can reduce the need for surgery in patients with carpal tunnel syndrome who are already on the surgical waitlist.
+This is a good example of how I have taken my research all the way from the preclinical model to influencing management in patients.